noodlecollie/wzl-devlogs/pocket-pc/pocket-pc.md

 # Link main.o into an executable called test.exe, linking also against libcommctrl.a
 # The linker -l option automatically adds the "lib" prefix and the ".a" suffix, so
 # all you need to supply is -lcommctrl
+# VERY IMPORTANT: the -l option must go *after* the object files, or it will be ignored!
 $ arm-mingw32ce-g++ -o test.exe main.o -lcommctrl
 ```